What can be done with optical technology for the realization of a sustainable global environment?

 Mass spectrometry of Hamamatsu Photonics

-For more information about mass spectrometry, please visit Applications - Mass spectrometry.
+For more information about mass spectrometry, please visit 'Applications - Mass spectrometry'.

-Contribution to evaluation of water quality of living water
+Contribution to evaluation of living water quality

-Water quality assessment, which supportsWater supports safe living water, also leads to environmental conservation of rivers, lakes, and oceans.
-There are various measurement items forwater quality evaluation.
-Our light sources and optical sensors are used to measure nitrogen compounds, carbon content (TOC), oxygen content (COD), chlorophyll a, etc.
+Water quality assessment, which supports efforts to maintain safe drinking water, also plays a vital role in the environmental conservation of rivers, lakes, and oceans.
+A wide range of parameters are measured to evaluate water quality with various tools available for this.
+Our light sources and optical sensors are used to detect and measure nitrogen compounds, total organic carbon (TOC), chemical oxygen demand (COD), chlorophyll a, and other key indicators.

 Water quality assessment parameters